Red Lump in Your Dog’s Eye? Learn About Cherry Eye

 If your dog looks like he’s got a red bump under his eye, he may have a condition called “cherry eye.”
 Cherry eye is a common condition when a dog’s third eyelid (tear gland) moves out of its normal position and is exposed in the corner of the eye as a pink or red swelling.

-Many mammals have this third eyelid, located inside the lower eyelid, as it provides an additional protective layer for the eye, especially during hunting or fighting.
+Many mammals have this third eyelid, which is located in the lower inner corner of each eye, near the nose.
+It provides an additional protective layer for the eye, especially during hunting or fighting.

 Cherry Eye Cause

-Cherry eye is most often seen in young dogs and can occur in any breed of dog, but is most commonly seen in these breeds:
+Cherry eye is most often seen in young dogs (< 1 years old) and can occur in any breed of dog, but is most commonly seen in these breeds: